I have wide ranging interests in social and political philosophy as well as in ethics and aesthetics.

 You can hide activities from your public profile.
 Set the visibility as 'Backend' to only show this information within Pure, or 'Confidential' to make it visible only to you.

 I was brought up in Africa, the UK, and South East Asia.
 I undertook both my undergraduate and postgraduates degrees at the University of Durham.
-I have taught at the University of Southampton since 1995 and also been visiting professor at the JW Goethe University, Frankfurt a/M, and at the Institute of Advanced Study, Princeton.
+I have taught at the University of Southampton since 1995 and also been visiting professor at the JW Goethe University, Frankfurt a/M (2000, 2007, 2010), and at the Institute of Advanced Study, Princeton (2021-22 & 2024-25).
+In 2020 I was elected a Fellow of the Academy of Social Sciences and in 2023 a Fellow of the British Academy.

 You can update your biography section in Pure (opens in a new tab).
 Select your ‘Personal’ tab then ‘Edit profile’.
 Under the heading, and ‘Curriculum and research description’, select ‘Add profile information’.
 In the dropdown menu, select - ‘Biography’.
 Aim for no more than 400 words.